alfetopito/django-project-template/README.rst

 #.
 Create your working environment
 #.
 Install Django
 #.
-Create the new project using the django-two-scoops template
+Create the new project using the django-project-template
 #.
 Install additional dependencies
 #.
 Use the Django admin to create the project

-*note: these instructions show creation of a project called "icecream".
+*note: these instructions show creation of a project called "whatever".
 You should replace this name with the actual name of your project.*

 Working Environment